steffenvv/singleton-state/README.md

 # singleton-state

-This packages contains a minimal module for centralized singleton state.
+This package contains a minimal module for centralized singleton state.
 The `createSingletonState` function returns an object to access a named singleton variable, storing its value in a dictionary in the module's state.

 ## Motivation